 Camoranesi now stood at the very pinnacle of the game as he headed to Berlin for the World Cup final.
 From his early struggles in the Argentine lower leagues, in Mexico and in Uruguay, here he was in the world’s biggest game, not in the colours of Argentina, but instead of Italy.
 Just how it had come to this remains one of football’s great questions.

-Once again, extra-time was required, and yet again, Camoranesi gave his all.
-Zidane from the penalty spot, Materazzi with the equaliser.
-Given what came to pass between the two much later in the game, it is easy to forget that they were the goalscorers that evening.
+Once again, extra-time was required, and again, Camoranesi gave his all.
+Zidane from the penalty spot, Marco Materazzi with the equaliser; given what came to pass between the two much later in the game, it is easy to forget that they were the goalscorers that evening.
 Words spoken; a headbutt to the chest; a sending off and a penalty shoot-out.
-Italy, and Camoranesi, were World Cup winners.
+Italy and Camoranesi were World Cup winners.
 A small corner of Buenos Aires erupted in delight.
 The celebrations were long and loud.

 Just five days later, the rulings of the Calciopoli scandal finally emerged.
 Juventus would be facing a double demotion.
 At least initially, Serie C beckoned.
 Not alone, Juventus were joined in the dock by Milan, Fiorentina, Lazio and Reggina.
 A sliding scale of sanctions were recommended, inclusive of relegations to Serie B for Fiorentina and Lazio, plus a points deductions for Milan.